Parasite-231/HandyMan/README.md

 and the satisfaction of the customers.

 ## Objectives
-Some of the objectives are:
+Some of the objectives are

 * Improving our daily life.
 * Increasing employment through online platform.